Google algorithms vs Google penalties, explained by an ex-Googler, Pedro Dias

 It would be naive to assume that algorithms are perfect, and do all what they’re supposed to do flawlessly.
 The great advantage of humans in the ‘war’ of humans VS machines is that we can deal with the unexpected.
 Humans have the ability to adapt and understand outlier situations; to understand why something can be good although it might appear bad, or vice versa.
 And that’s because humans can infer context and intention, whereas machines aren’t that good at it.

-In software engineering, when an algorithm catches or misses what it wasn’t supposed to, is often referred to as ‘false positives’ or ‘false negatives’ respectively.
+In software engineering, when an algorithm catches or misses what it wasn’t supposed to, it is often referred to as ‘false positives’ or ‘false negatives’ respectively.
 In order to apply corrections to algorithms, we need to identify the output of false positives or false negatives—a task that’s often best carried out by humans.
 So, often, engineers set a level of confidence (thresholds) that the machine should consider before prompting for human intervention.

 What triggers a manual action?